 How To Style Birkin Bangs

 The great news about this trend is it’s easy to style at home.
 “What looks so chic is how shiny and healthy her hair looks,” Marjan says.
-“Start by washing with TRESemmé Rich Moisture Shampoo and Conditioner ($7 each) to give the hair a great foundation.
-Mist in a light spritz of TRESemmé One Step Texture Mist, then blow dry with a Mason Pearson brush and ghd helios dryer ($279), directing the nozzle downwards.
+“Start by washing with a hydrating shampoo and conditioner to give the hair a great foundation.
+Mist in a light spritz of texturizing spray, then blow dry, directing the nozzle downwards.
 If you have a cowlick in the front, place the brush on top of the bangs and brush all the hair to one side as you dry and then to the other.
 I love how they look a little undone and wispy.”

 Need the perfect finishing touch?
 “They also look so cute paired with a headband,” Marjan says.
 Oui!